KristaRutz/exquisite-corpse/parkinglot.md

 - anonymous sign in --> remove displays where user is not null but is anonymous, then set auth so users must sign in as guests
 - make user profiles editable
 - tos/privacy policy
+- don't show welcome message every time the room is re-entered/for common room.
+Don't show to members.